Light Rail Stage 2A: City to Commonwealth Park

 Light rail depot expansion

-The expanded Light rail depot in Mitchell will be completed soon.
-It will provide space for the existing light rail fleet to be fitted with battery technology.
+The expanded light rail depot in Mitchell is now complete, providing a space for the existing light rail fleet to be fitted with battery technology.
 This will allow for wire-free running of the entire fleet.

-Five new light rail vehicles are under production.
+Five new light rail vehicles will join the existing fleet.
 These new vehicles will pre-fitted with battery technology.
 They will help maintain a consistent light rail service while the existing vehicles are upgraded.

 Light rail flythrough: Stage 2A